Fuel Level Monitoring - Reading Technoton DUT-E S7 and Escort Probes

 To best display the fuel level values - the analogues need to be 'mapped' in TG.

 On the edit asset page, navigate to the I/O Mappings Tab and create an analogue mapping.
-Ensure Display on Live View is ticked so that the fuel level shows against the asset on the live screen.
+Ensure that Display on Live View is ticked so that the fuel level shows against the asset on the live screen.

 Conversion Factor for Technoton Probe